Kakori conspiracy

-The Kakori Train robbery (part of Kakori Conspiracy) was a train robbery that took place at Kakori, a village near Lucknow, on 9 August 1925, during the Indian independence movement against the British rule in India.
+The Kakori Train robbery (prapt of Kakori conspiracy) was a train robbery that took place at Kakori, a village near Lucknow, on 9 August 1925, during the Indian independence movement against the British rule in India.
 It was organized by the Indian revolutionaries of Hindustan Republican Association (HRA).

 The robbery was conceived by Ram Prasad Bismil and Ashfaqullah Khan who were members of HRA, which later became the Hindustan Socialist Republican Association.
-This organisation was established to carry out revolutionary activities against the suppression of British Empire with the objective of achieving independence.
-Since the organisation needed money for the purchase of weaponry, Bismil and his party made a plan to rob a train on the Saharanpur Railway lines.
-The robbery plan was executed by Bismil, Khan, Rajendra Lahiri, Chandrashekhar Azad, Sachindra Bakshi, Keshab Chakravarty, Manmathnath Gupta, Mukundi Lal, Murari Lal Gupta and Banwari Lal.
-One passenger was killed unintentionally.
+The HRA was established to carry out revolutionary activities against the British Empire with the objective of achieving independence.
+Since the organisation needed money for the purchase of weaponry, Bismil and his party made a plan to rob a train on the Saharanpur railway lines.
+The robbery plan was executed by Bismil, Khan, Rajendra Lahiri, Chandra Shekhar Azad, Sachindra Bakshi, Keshab Chakravarty, Manmathnath Gupta, Mukundi Lal, Murari Lal Khanna and Banwari Lal.
+One passenger was killed.

-Conspiracy
+Robbery

 On 9 August 1925, the Number 8 Down Train was travelling from Shahjahanpur to Lucknow.
-When it passed Kakori, one of the revolutionary, Rajendra Lahiri pulled the emergency chain to stop the train and subsequently, the other revolutionaries overpowered the guard.
-It is believed that they looted that specific train because it was carrying the money bags (taxes) which belonged to the Indians and was being transferred to the British government treasury.
-They looted only these bags (which were present in the guards' cabin and contained about ₹ 4600) and escaped to Lucknow.
+When it passed Kakori, one of the revolutionaries, Rajendra Lahiri pulled the emergency chain to stop the train and subsequently, the other revolutionaries overpowered the guard.
+It is believed that they looted that specific train because it was carrying tax money in money bags which were en route to the British government treasury.
+They looted only these bags (which were present in the guards' cabin and contained about ₹ 8000) and escaped to Lucknow.
 The objectives of this robbery were to: